Anointed Metatron and Mediator

 And Mount Sinai was in smoke, all of it, because Yehovah descended upon it in fire.
 And its smoke went up like the smoke of a furnace, and all the mountain trembled exceedingly.
 (Exo 19:18)

-In contrast to these verses, Exo 24:10 makes it clear that when Mosheh and elders went up to receive the tablets of the Covenant, the Elohim of Israel was in heaven, not on Mount Sinai, as we read,
+In contrast to these verses, Exo 24:10 makes it clear that when Mosheh went up to receive the tablets of the Covenant, the Elohim of Israel was in heaven, not on Mount Sinai, as we read,

 … and they saw the Elohim of Israel, and under His feet like a paved work of sapphire stone, and like the heavens for brightness.
 Yet He did not stretch out His hand against the chiefs of the children of Israel!
 And they saw Elohim, and they ate and drank.
 (Exo 24:10-11)